kairora/employee-tracker/README.md

 This app was partially peer-programmed by [Brianna Bullock](https://www.github.com/kairora) and [Ben De Garcia](https://github.com/bdegarcia).
 If other developers wish to contribute, please email Brianna at the email below.

 ---

+## Future Development
+The app will be able to view employees by department and manager, view a total budget by department, remove roles and departments, update employee roles and managers, and validate the input that is given from the user.

 ## Questions